spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 It's the same with email servers.
 Your email address is likely `name@company.com`, not `name@mail.company.com`, even though it's `mail.company.com` that is really handling your data for `@company.com` email to work.

-Using a separate domain name is easier to manage (although it's a little hard to get right at first) and keeps your Matrix server isolated from your website (if you have one), from your email server (if you have one), etc.
+Using a separate domain name is easier to manage (although it's a little hard to get right at first) and keeps your Matrix server isolated from your website (if you have one), from your email server (if you have one), etc. Therefore, this playbook sets up services on your Matrix server (`matrix.example.com`) by default.

-We allow `matrix.example.com` to be the Matrix server handling Matrix stuff for `example.com` by [Server Delegation](howto-server-delegation.md).
-During the installation procedure, we recommend that you set up server delegation using the [.well-known](configuring-well-known.md) method.

-If you'd really like to install Matrix services directly on the base domain, see [How do I install on matrix.example.com without involving the base domain?](#how-do-i-install-on-matrixexamplecom-without-involving-the-base-domain)

 ### I don't control anything on the base domain and can't set up delegation to matrix.example.com.
 What do I do?